-Vape oil can be dosed fairly accurately in comparison to alternative oral consumption methods.
+Vape oil can be dosed fairly accurately compared to alternative oral consumption methods.

-This is especially important when using cannabis for medical health purposes, like in a medical marijuana program.
+This is especially important when using cannabis for medical purposes, like in a medical marijuana program..

 Higher Cannabinoid Retention

-Compared to smoking, vaping has a much higher, cannabinoid retention rate, ranging from a 60-90%.
+Vaping has a much higher cannabinoid retention rate than smoking, ranging from 60-90%.

-This means there is less waste of valuable cannabinoids from vaping rather than smoking.
+This means less waste of valuable cannabinoids from vaping than from smoking.